jazcarate/cloudflare-worker-google-oauth/docs/blogpost.md

 ![Result — Design is my passion](./result.png)

 I choose Google's Drive listing API as an excuse.
-Everything we'll see from now on can be easily changed to use any of the [myriad of Google API](https://developers.google.com/workspace/products), as they all require roughly the same authentication and setup.
+Everything we'll see from now on can be easily changed to use any of the [myriad of Google APIs](https://developers.google.com/workspace/products), as they all require roughly the same authentication and setup.

 ## Structure and Systems
-In order to decouple the logic from external sources *such as Google), the project is best understood as a slim entry point `index.ts`, the core business logic in the handling method (`handler.ts`) and every external dependency in the `lib/` folder.
+To decouple the logic from external sources *such as Google), the project is best understood as a slim entry point `index.ts`, the core business logic in the handling method (`handler.ts`), and every external dependency in the `lib/` folder.

 The main interface from `handler.ts` is a function that [injects](https://en.wikipedia.org/wiki/Dependency_injection) all the systems
 ```ts